Nemaha County Commission

 Also at the meeting:

-The next regularly scheduled meeting was held on Monday, June 4.
-These minutes were not available at the Herald’s press time.
+The next regularly scheduled meeting was held Monday, May 8.
+These minutes were not available at The Herald’s press time.